Cyber safety guidelines

 Before you travel

 - Use temporary devices.
-If you have the means, taking a temporary device (such as a cheap, disposable pre-paid device) is the surest way to keep your personal or university devices safe.
-Don't take your regular personal or work device.
-Check out a temporary laptop from the @One Digital Media Equipment Checkout Center.
+If you have the means, taking a temporary device (such as a cheap, disposable, pre-paid device) is the surest way to keep your personal or university devices safe.
+Consider borrowing a laptop or tablet from the University’s International Loaner Laptop program.
+Use of loaner laptops is not mandatory except to destinations considered to be high cybersecurity risks, such as China, Hong Kong, Russia and Iran.

 - Back up data.
 Back up your personal electronic files and store them in a safe place in the United States.